Last updated on June 14th, 2021

 In Transduction, DNA is transferred from one cell to another through the agency of viruses.
-Genetic transfer of host gene by bacteriophage occurs in two ways-Generalized transduction and specialized transduction.
+Genetic transfer of host genes by bacteriophage occurs in two ways-generalized transduction and specialized transduction.

 Specialized transduction occurs only in some temperate phages.
 But specialized transduction is an extremely efficient gene transfer mechanism.

-In some occasions, DNA from a specific region of the host chromosome is integrated directly into the virus genome-usually replacing some viral genes.
-The resulting defective transducing phage (temperate phage) particles now have bacterial DNA as a part of genome.
+On some occasions, DNA from a specific region of the host chromosome is integrated directly into the virus genome-usually replacing some viral genes.
+The resulting defective transducing phage (temperate phage) particles now have bacterial DNA as a part of the genome.

 - When a bacterial cell is lysogenized by a lambda phage, the phage genome becomes integrated into the host DNA at a specific site.